Calebhino/javascript-carnival-1/dress-the-clown/dress-the-clown-README.md

 Once that's working, you're done!
 Push your code up to github and you can dress the clown to your heart's content!
 Awesome job!

-## Reflection

-Open `my-reflections-sprint-5.md` in VS Code, add a `Dress a Clown` heading, and add the following reflection questions from this challenge.

-- How did you find the process of refactoring your code?

-- Would you do anything differently if you were to start this challenge again?

-- What piece of code are you proudest of from this exercise?

-Commit and push to GitHub.

 ## Stretch